Aquafina-water-bottle/jp-mining-note/docs/docs/customcss.md

 ---

-## Hiding The Text After The Dictionary
+## Hiding the text after the dictionary
 {{ feature_version("0.11.0.0") }}

 This removes the text content to the right of the the dictionary tag.